valkey-io/valkey/README.md

 This README is under construction as we work to build a new community driven high performance key-value store.

-This project was forked from the open source PlaceHolderKV project right before the transition to their new source available licenses.
+This project was forked from the open source Redis project right before the transition to their new source available licenses.

 This README is just a fast *quick start* document.
 We are currently working on a more permanent documentation page.